Dubrovnik to Athens: The Tide of Time

 Location: Náfplion

 Sitting on the northeastern coast of the Peloponnese peninsula, this historical town overlooks the Argolic Gulf, framed by surrounding mountains.
 Serving as the first capital of independent Greece, between 1833 and 1834, Nafplion boasts a wealth of historical landmarks that bear witness to its illustrious past.
 Serving as the gateway to major UNESCO World Heritage Sites Epidaurus and Mycenae, Nafplion offers visitors a memorable day out.
-Our final evening is spent as a fond farewell to Douglas Mawson, her crew and AE Expeditions team as we sail the Aegean to Greece’s capital, Athens.
+Our final evening is spent as a fond farewell to Douglas Mawson, her crew and Aurora Expeditions team as we sail the Aegean to Greece’s capital, Athens.
 Personalise your exploration with our included ‘Your Choice’ experiences.
 Option 1 – Morning experience: Nafplion Walking Tour with Ouzo Factory Tour and Tasting Our locally guided walking tour begins as soon as we disembark, at the old port, where we begin our exploration of the town’s most important sites.
 From here we can view the iconic Palamidi Fortress, perched atop a rocky hill overlooking the town, standing as a testament to Nafplion’s strategic importance throughout the ages.
 Meanwhile, the old town, with its narrow cobblestone streets, Venetian mansions, and neoclassical buildings, invites visitors to step back in time and immerse themselves in centuries of Greek history and culture.
 Karonis Distilleries, a family-run business in Nafplion, has been crafting ouzo, tsipouro, and masticha for 145 years.
 Managed by Fotis and Yiannis Karonis, this distillery uses modern copper stills to produce high-quality spirits.
 Just two minutes from the town centre, we tour the distillery, taste the products, and explore a museum filled with artefacts from 1870.
 No visit to the Peloponnese is complete without a taste of Greece’s most popular brew.
 Ouzo, a beloved Greek spirit, is an integral part of Greek culture and social life.
 It is often enjoyed at gatherings and celebrations, symbolising Greek hospitality and tradition.
 Visitors can also sample the Karonis’s distinguished cherry liqueur, made from Arcadian cherries.
 Both drinks, shared with friends and family, highlight the rich flavours and heritage of Greece, making a visit to Karonis Distilleries a delightful and educational experience.
 Option 2 – Morning experience: UNESCO World Heritage Site of Mycenae This morning, we journey through time and explore the remains of the ancient city of Mycenae, which was a major centre of Greek civilisation from 1600 BCE to 1100 BCE and one of the most important cities of Ancient Greece.
 Our local expert guides us through time, bringing daily life in this ancient city alive among its relics and ruins.
 This sprawling UNESCO World Heritage Site brings the Bronze Age city of Mycenae to life, as our curiosity travels beyond archaeology, fuelling our fascination for the heroic age of Greek mythology.
 Renowned for its impressive fortifications, monolithic architecture, and rich archaeological finds, Mycenae has played a crucial role in shaping ancient Greek history and mythology.
-Ruled by legendary figures such as King Agamemnon, who according to myth led the Greeks in the Trojan War and was later murdered upon his return to Mycenae, the city’s story is central to Homer’s epic poems, the ‘Iliad’ and the ‘Odyssey’.
+Ruled by legendary figures such as King Agamemnon, who according to myth led the Greeks in the Trojan War and was later murdered upon his return to Mycenae, the city’s story is central to Homer’s epic poems, the ‘Iliad’ and the ‘Odyssey’ .
 Archaeological excavations at Mycenae have unearthed a wealth of artefacts, including intricately decorated pottery, gold jewellery, and the famous ‘Mask of Agamemnon’, a gold funeral mask discovered in a royal tomb.
 These discoveries provide insights into the wealth, artistry, and sophistication of the Mycenaean civilisation.
 The site’s significance extends beyond archaeology, as it continues to inspire artists, writers and scholars, fuelling fascination with the heroic age of Greek mythology and the legacy of ancient civilisation.
 Option 3 – Morning experience: UNESCO World Heritage Site of the Sanctuary of Asklēpiós and Epidaurus This morning we tour one of Greece’s most revered sites and the world-famous Ancient Theatre of Epidaurus.
 A significant centre of healing, Epidaurus remains a symbol of humanity’s quest for self-preservation, with Asklēpiós’ staff and wrapped snake recognised as a sign of the medical profession even today.
 Acknowledged as the legendary birthplace of Apollo’s son, Asklēpiós – the god of medicine – Epidaurus’s fame spread as pilgrims seeking cures for their ailments flocked to the site, and particularly the temple of Asklēpiós, which is today a UNESCO World Heritage Site.
 Treatments, combining religious rites with practical medical practices, ranged from herbal medicines to therapeutic snake licks.
 Clients travelled great distances to reach the site, which included a hospital, a guest house, mineral springs and a gymnasium.
 The Ancient Theatre of Epidaurus, built in the 4th century BCE to accommodate the crowds, is considered one of the most well-preserved ancient theatres in Europe.
 With a capacity of around 14,000 spectators, the theatre hosted dramatic performances that were an integral part of the healing rituals, as the Greeks believed in the therapeutic power of the arts.
 Today, Epidaurus continues to influence the world through its contributions to both medicine and the arts.
 The ancient theatre still hosts performances during the annual Epidaurus Festival, while the site’s emphasis on holistic healing resonates with modern integrative medicine approaches, blending physical treatments with psychological and spiritual well-being.
 As a UNESCO World Heritage Site, its legacy as a centre for healing and culture highlights the enduring influence of ancient Greek civilisation on modern medicine and the arts.

-Day 11 : Piraeus
+Day 11 : Athens

 After breakfast, disembark at the port of Piraeus and join a ‘Your Choice’ Athen's experience, with time to enjoy a free afternoon in Athens, before transferring to our overnight hotel.
 With a rich recorded history spanning 3,500 years, Athens is a city brimming with stories.
 Widely hailed as the ‘cradle of civilisation’ and revered as the birthplace of democracy, philosophy and theatre, Athens seamlessly merges its illustrious past with its vibrant present.
 This bustling metropolis, home to three million inhabitants, is adorned with a wealth of ancient sites that punctuate its landscape like temples, iconic columns and former city centres.
 Athens’ influence in antiquity transcended its borders, ushering in a Golden Age characterised by political discussion, education and philosophy, hosting luminaries such as Socrates, Plato and Aristotle.
 The democratic principles forged in Athens laid the groundwork for modern governance systems worldwide.
 Yet, Athens is more than just a relic of ancient history.
 As a historical seat of power, it has weathered waves of invasions, shaping its contemporary identity with a diverse fusion of architectural styles, culinary delights and cultural traditions.
 Whether you are wandering amid ancient ruins or indulging in the flavours of modern Greek cuisine, Athens offers a captivating journey through the ages, beckoning travellers from across the globe to explore its timeless allure.
 Personalise your exploration with our included ‘Your Choice’ experiences.
 Option 1 – Morning experience: A Taste of Athens For foodie fans, travellers who have visited Athens before, or those who simply enjoy a personal view of Athens, this experience is perfect.
 We commence our walk at Syntagma Square, where Greece’s Parliament building stands, guarded by traditionally attired Evzone guards.
 Our local expert warmly welcomes you to their home city, leading you on an intriguing walking tour through Athens’ historical areas.
 With passion and knowledge, they unveil authentic Athens and its secrets.
 Stroll through Plaka, the charming ‘old quarter’ of Athens nestled at the base of the Acropolis.
 Admire its eclectic neoclassical architecture, picturesque alleys, and inviting tavernas.
 Pause at a colourful local cafe to indulge in Greek delicacies such as olives, fragrant cheeses and cured meats.
 Continue through Monastir Aki, famous for its bustling flea market and vibrant shops brimming with local crafts and souvenirs.
 From there, we wander to Thission, offering the best panoramic views of the Acropolis, Ancient Agora, and the majestic Temple of Hephaestus.
 Here, we treat ourselves to a traditional Greek coffee, accompanied perhaps by a sweet delight like baklava, a favourite among Greeks for its rich layers of pastry, nuts and honey.
 Our morning offers us a taste of this fascinating city.
 Option 2 – Morning experience: Classic Athens – the Acropolis and Athens This comprehensive tour combines a visit to the Acropolis with the city’s major landmarks.
 Begin with a view of the Greek parliament at Syntagma Square, once a royal residence, where the iconic Evzones still stand guard in traditional attire.
 Next, enjoy a brief photo stop at the Panathenaic Stadium, the site of the first modern Olympic Games in 1896, where athletes revived the ancient Olympic spirit.
 Continue past the Temple of Zeus and the Zappeion and view the National Library and University of Athens before a scenic drive to the Acropolis of Athens, a UNESCO World Heritage Site.
 Built in the 5th century BCE, the Acropolis served as a citadel and religious centre dedicated to Athena, the city’s patron goddess.
 Explore remarkable structures like the Parthenon, Propylaia, Erechtheion, and the Temple of Athena Nike, showcasing the grandeur of Ancient Greece.
 Perched high above the city, the Acropolis is not only an architectural marvel, but also a symbol of the birthplace of democracy.
 This ancient citadel stands as a testament to the enduring legacy of Greek culture and ideals, representing advancements in art, architecture and political thought that originated in Athens.
 Feel the essence of civic pride and religious devotion in ancient Greek society, at the city’s centre for political and cultural life.
 The Parthenon exemplifies the height of classical Greek architecture, adorned with Doric columns and intricate sculptures.
 Built under the leadership of Pericles, the Parthenon symbolised the city’s wealth and power, with friezes and statues depicting various mythological scenes.
 After touring the Acropolis, take a short walk to the Acropolis Museum.
 This modern museum houses over 3,000 artefacts from the Athenian Acropolis, offering unique insights into ancient Greek life and including an archaeological excavation beneath it. *Please note: Entrance time to the Acropolis is a local government stipulated time slot.
 The sequence of the above itinerary may change once the specific time slot is allocated.
 Rejoin the coach for a short drive or take a stroll to the city’s popular Plaka precinct nearby.
 A series of streets and laneways filled with restaurants, cafes and shops, it is the perfect place to grab a bite to eat or shop for gifts to take home.
 Mid-afternoon, we transfer to our hotel. (lunch own expense).
 Accommodation: Athens Hotel Meals: Breakfast